damnever/pigar/README.md

     If the requirements.txt is overwritten, ``pigar`` will show the difference between the old and the new.

+    **NOTE**, `pigar` will search the packages in local environment first, then it will search missing packages in PyPI.

 - If you do not know the import name that belongs to a specific package (more generally, does `Import Error: xxx` drive you crazy?), such as `bs4` which may come from `beautifulsoup4` or `MySQLdb` which could come from `MySQL_Python`, try searching for it:

     ```